 Crapsaccharine World: Rukia's drawings.
 She explains hollows and pluses to Ichigo by making drawings where the good souls are happy bunnies and the bad souls are angry bunnies.
 But Aizen as a crafty-looking bear with glasses and the number 5 on his chest takes the cake.

 Soul Society is an afterlife that resembles Tokugawa-era Japan, with all of the problems and dissonant morality that implies.
-Even further than that, Soul Society is split between Seireitei, where the rich and powerful live, and Rukongai, a massive district where everyone else lives.
+Even further than that, Soul Society is split between Seireitei, where the rich and powerful live, and Rukongai, a massive area split into 320 districts where everyone else lives.
 The further from Seireitei you travel in Rukongai, the more impoverished and lawless it becomes.
 Also, keep in mind that you can grow old, become sick, feel pain, and die in the afterlife.

-Creature Hunter Organization: The Gotei 13 portrays itself as an organisation whose duty it is to protect humanity from the threat of hollows, human souls that have turned evil due Unfinished Business literally eating out the heart of their soul.
-However, the Soul Reapers were originally Balancers, monitoring the flow of souls between the World of the Living and the Soul Society.
-At some point they fell from their original purpose and became hollow-hunters, although they do retain at least one of their original abilities in the form of Soul Burial.
-Despite their current path, only the low-ranked Soul Reapers engage in hollow-hunting to obtain the experience necessary for dealing with threats to the Soul Reapers rather than to humanity.
+Creature Hunter Organization: The Gotei 13 portrays itself as an organisation whose duty it is to protect humanity from the threat of Hollows, human souls that have turned evil due to their Unfinished Business literally eating out the heart of their soul.
+However, the Soul Reapers were originally balancers, monitoring the flow of souls between the World of the Living and the Soul Society.
+At some point they fell from their original purpose and became Hollow-hunters, although they do retain at least one of their original abilities in the form of Soul Burial.
+Despite their current path, only the low-ranked Soul Reapers engage in Hollow-hunting to obtain the experience necessary for dealing with threats to the Soul Reapers rather than to humanity.

 Anime Episode 28.
-During the fight between Uryu Ishida and the Soul Reaper Jirobo Ikkanzaka, Uryu fires an arrow into Jirobo in such a way as to prevent him from using spiritual pressure and thus making it impossible to continue as a Soul Reaper.
+During the fight between Uryu Ishida and the Soul Reaper Jirobo Ikkanzaka, Uryu fires an arrow into Jirobo in such a way as to prevent him from using spiritual pressure, thus making it impossible to continue as a Soul Reaper.

 Anime Episode 156.
 Uryu Ishida does the same thing to the arrancar Cirucci Sanderwicci, firing an arrow into her chest to seal off her power.

 Cue the Sun: Orihime is used as a sun symbol throughout the manga.
 When Ulquiorra announces "the sun has already set" it's accompanied by a panel of a bowed Orihime standing before her healing shield which is in the perfect image of a setting sun.
-Later on, Orihime again has this symbolism when she finally begins cheering on Ichigo in his fight inducing a power-up for him.
+Later on, Orihime again has this symbolism when she finally begins cheering on Ichigo in his fight against Grimmjow; she talks to him from way up high (on top of a pillar), from behind her glowing golden shield, and induces Heroic Resolve in him.
 When Aizen re-kidnaps her, he tells her she should smile more to let the sun shine on and it happens again after Ichigo defeats Aizen and Urahara seals him away.

 The Soul Reapers are technically the good guys and they wear black.
-The hollows are technically the bad guys and they wear white, and Ichigo and his inner hollow follow this theme as well.
-When Aizen, Gin and Tousen are revealed as bad guys they change from wearing black to white.
-However, because Japanese and American symbolism on the colors black and white are reversed, 'Bleach' is probably an example of playing to the stereotype (i.e., if it was a western comic, the bad guys would be in black and the good guys would be in white).
+The hollows are technically the bad guys and they wear white.
+Ichigo and his inner hollow follow this theme as well.
+When Aizen, Gin and Tousen are revealed as bad guys they change from wearing black to wearing white.
+However, because Japanese and American symbolism on the colors black and white are reversed, Bleach is probably an example of playing to the stereotype (i.e., if it was a western comic, the bad guys would be in black and the good guys would be in white).

 Quincy uniforms are white but Uryuu is one of the good guys.
 However, Quincies have a history of threatening the existence of the world itself due to the nature of their power.
 As a result, Uryuu's family appears to have a different outlook to most Quincies.

-For Ichigo, this is reached in Chapters 458 and 459.
-All of Ichigo's friends, his sisters, his boss, and the Fullbringers have all been epically mind screwed by Tsukishima — with Chad and Orihime protecting Tsukishima from Ichigo's wrath.
+For Ichigo, this is reached in Chapters 458-459.
+All of Ichigo's friends, his sisters, his boss, and the Fullbringers have all been epically mind-raped by Tsukishima—with Chad and Orihime protecting Tsukishima from Ichigo's wrath.
 Then Ginjo, his only ally, gets hit too.
 Then Uryu shows up and is actually on Ichigo's side, but it turns out Ginjo was evil all along.
-Ginjo somehow takes out Ichigo and Uryu with no effort, steals Ichigo's powers...and then Ichigo's stabbed again, from behind, and it appears Ichigo's own father is holding the sword.
+Ginjo and Tsukishima somehow take out Ichigo and Uryu with no effort, Ginjo steals Ichigo's powers... and then Ichigo's stabbed again, from behind, and it appears Ichigo's own father is holding the sword.
 The text at the end of 458 wasn't kidding when it said "Zero Hope!".